 The impact of the great depression on Wagner Ware cookware and Wagner cast iron sales.

 Although Magnalite was introduced to stop falling sales at Wagner Manufacturing it was not due to their product range.
 Magnalite which was hugely popular could not offset the effect of one of the biggest recessions.
 From 1929-1941 the US was in the grips of what we now call the Great Depression therefore not only Wagner but many other foundries struggled to survive some didn’t.

 Wagner Ware and Griswold combine, however it’s not the manufacturing powerhouse it could have been.

 Wagner Manufacturing Co. lasted longer than many foundries however in 1952 Wagner was sold to the Randall Company.
 Unbelievably the Randall Company was a car parts manufacturer.

 In 1959 the company was sold again.
-This time to a company called Textron, Textron had also purchased Griswold Manufacturing earlier.
+This time to a company called Textron, Textron had also purchased Griswold Manufacturing Company earlier.
 At this time it is considered production of Wagner Ware stopped.
 Wagner cast iron pans made after this date are currently considered not as collectible.

 With the world rediscovering cast iron cookware will we see Wagner Ware skillets manufactured again?

 There is a glimmer of hope for Wagner Ware.
 In 2014 American Culinary bought both the Wagner and Griswold trademarks.
 So fingers crossed cast iron fans, one day they may decide to manufacture Wagner cast iron again.